nicolafan/nicolafan.github.io/_posts/2023-03-18-end-to-end-implementation-of-an-image-caption-generator-with-cnn-and-rnn-using-tensorflow-and-keras.markdown

 We build the model (since it is required for showing the summary of models made with the Subclassing API) and we start training it.

 Our loss function is the sparse categorical cross-entropy, corresponding to the loss explained when we saw the paper, where we ignore the `-1` classes in the ground-truth.
 Why?
-Because they correspond to padding, since we decreased the elements of the sequence by one.
+Because they correspond to the padding, since we decreased the elements of the sequence by one.

 ## :loop: Predict with Beam Search

 Wow!
 We covered so much stuff, but now we are finally ready to make predictions with our model.

 At each timestep our network provides us with the probability distribution <span>$P(S_t|I,S_0,...,S_{t-1})$</span>.
-In a perfect world we could just choose the element in the vocabulary that maximizes this probability (the softmax result) at each timestep.
-But this doesn't provide optimal results :confounded:.
+In a perfect world, we could just choose the element in the vocabulary that maximizes this probability (the softmax result) at each timestep.
+But this approach doesn't provide optimal results :confounded:.
 This is because **the RNN provides just an approximation of the real underlying distribution**.

 In these cases we use **beam search**!
 This is a technique with which we consider more possible outputs at each timestep.
-We could see it as an improved Greedy search.
+We could see it as an improved Greedy search (in fact Greedy search, which consists in choosing the element with the highest probability at each timestep, is just a beam search with a beam width equal to 1).
 Let's implement the beam search for model prediction:

 ```python
 def predict(model: ShowAndTell, image, tokenizer, beam_width=3):